Mission Partnerships at Peace

 Has your heart ever been "tugged" by the homeless standing on a street corner as you drove by?
 Members of Peace assemble "blessed" bags containing donated non-perishable food items, water, and seasonal clothing for spontaneous gifting to the homeless.

-Peace collects non-perishable food items and monetary gifts year long.
-During worship on the fourth Sunday of every month, food stuffs are blessed and then transported to the Watertown food shelf.
-Opportunities also exist for members of Peace Lutheran to volunteer at the food shelf, stocking shelves and assisting clients.
+Peace partners with Friends for Life Food shelf to collect non-perishable food items and monetary gifts year long.
+During worship on the fourth Sunday of every month, food stuffs are blessed and then transported to the food shelf.
+Peace also participates in the annual March FoodShare campaign which helps to raise awareness of food insecurities in our community.
+Donations made during the campaign are generously matched by grants, corporations, and individuals.
+Opportunities exist to volunteer at the food shelf stocking shelves and assisting clients.

 Each year we work with

-Watertown-Mayer elementary school to fill wish for area families and children in need.
+Watertown-Mayer elementary school to fill wishes for area families and children in need.